-I didn’t grow up in a conventional family, but in a shifting constellation of caregivers.
-These weren’t just different households, they were different systems.
-Each one taught me how relationships function (or fail to) and left me fascinated with understanding 'the rules' followed by families or systems that function well.
-Before becoming a therapist I applied this same fascination to teams within businesses where it was part of my job to assess how team members were functioning psychologically and working together.
-I still use much of what I learned in corporations & teams when working with family systems.
+Before becoming a therapist I applied this same fascination to teams within large corporations where it was part of my job to assess how team members were functioning psychologically and working together.
+I still use much of what I learned within this role when working with family systems.

 I don’t just do symptom management.
 I help families get underneath the stuck places and into the architecture of their relational system asking questions like: